zxue/install-ibm-watsonx-data-and-milvus/README.md

 oc apply -k minio
 ```

-Navigate to the networking services for the Minio storage, and make a note of the hostname, e.g. "minio-service.minio.svc.cluster.local".
+Navigate to the networking services for the Minio storage, and make a note of the hostname, e.g. "minio-service.minio.svc.cluster.local", and the api port number.
 Note: the `oc describe service minio-service -n minio` does not include the hostname.

 > ![IMPORTANT]
 > You will use the hostname plus the port number e.g. 9000 as the endpoint, not the url you find in networking routes, when configuring storage in watsonx.data.